 Now, however, the movie "Inside Man" has a kid playing a violent video game, explaining how he likes it.
 'It's like my man 50 Cent says, "Get rich or die tryin'"' This use is merely conversational, does not imply Mr. Jackson approved of the use of his trademark - yes, he has actually registered "50 Cent" as a trademark - and thus the use in the movie is legal as fair use even without his permission.

 Famous people registering their name or nom de plume as a trademark or service mark is not that unusual.
 Frank Sinatra and Stephen Hawking did so during their lifetimes (and their estates retain those registrations); the Estate of Marilyn Monroe has both that nom de plume and her birth name "Norma Jean Baker" registered.
 Which name the estate of Elvis Presley has registered is left as an exercise for the reader.

 However, there is the issue of "disparagement", which means you claim something about a company, product, or service which makes it look bad.
-If it's pure opinion, such as my example from above how I dislike the taste of Coke, there's nothing they can do about it.
+This is like libel law applied to companies.
+If it's pure opinion, there's nothing they can do about it.
 If the statement is true, they also can't do anything (on YouTube you can find the video of a New York City Kentucky Fried Chicken - Taco Bell restaurant at 6th Avenue and 4th Street in Greenwich Village where rats were running rampant.)
 But, if the statement is factual, and false, then that is actionable.
-To pick on The Coca-Cola Company again, let's say I do a blog, where not only do I say their flagship product tastes like piss, I say it's because they use actual sewer water in the product.
+To pick on The Coca-Cola Company again, let's say you do a blog, where not only do you say their flagship product tastes like piss, you say it's because they use actual sewer water in the product.
 Then, since that's clearly untrue, then they can sue, demand a retraction, an apology, and other damages.